The Pitch Cast

 The pitch cast is the ideal presentation when casting for accuracy rather than for distance.
 When fishing a large river, where you cannot reach the far bank and there are no rocks large enough to cause visible changes to the flow, by all means, just cast away and hope your lure interests a fish as you real it in.

 On a smaller stream, though, casting accuracy is far more important than casting distance.
-Anglers learn (or at least should learn) early on that trout in a stream
+Anglers learn (or at least should learn) early on that trout in a stream need three things: food, shelter and rest (sounds a lot like most fishermen I know).
+They will be in spots where they don't have to fight the current all the time, where there is a place to hide from birds (and fishermen) and where the current brings food to them.

-Given that undercut banks, logs, bank eddies and large rocks provide all three of those requirements, it is more than a little surprising that a lot of the fishing videos you see on YouTube show some guy casting up or down the middle of the stream.
+Given that undercut banks, logs, bank eddies and large rocks provide all three of those requirements, it is more than a little surprising that a lot of the fishing videos you see on YouTube show some guy casting straight up or down the middle of the stream.
 They catch enough fish to believe that what they are doing is working.
-I don't think the realize how much better it could be.
+I don't think they realize how much better it could be.
 (It could be a lot better if they routinely used the pitch cast.)

 One of the things he stresses in his seminars is that if you expect to catch fish, you have to cast to where the fish are, or rather past where the fish are so that your lure doesn't scare them when it lands and on your retrieve goes right past them.
-I am pretty sure he does not just cast up the middle of the stream, hoping his spinner will attract a trout.
+I am sure he does not just cast up the middle of the stream, hoping his spinner will attract a trout.
 He casts to a specific spot so that his retrieve brings his lure right past a specific spot.
+This isn't golf.
+You don't want to drive it right down the middle.

 He casts for accuracy, not distance.
 It is truly unfortunate that he does not have a YouTube channel so people could see how he fishes.
 However, I recently came across a YouTube video that immediately reminded me of Frank Nale's seminar and what he taught about casting.